ODtwits/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-displays all users and their home directories, sorted by users.
+finds all empty files and directories in the current directory and all sub-directories.